ar-g/ar-g.github.io/_posts/2015-12-26-ADB-Shell-Part-1.md

 adb root
 {% endhighlight %}

 Keep in mind that achieve root from adb only possible for emulators or root devices.
+In other case we can try to use [backup command](http://blog.shvetsov.com/2013/02/access-android-app-data-without-root.html) though it may not work if declared `android:allowBackup="false"`.

 ## Clean